Belfast School Of Theology

 · Development of models and methods of reflective practice.Â

-· Planning for continued wellbeing, personal and spiritual development.Â
+· Planning for continued wellbeing, personal and spiritual development. Â

-· Principals of spiritual formation.Â
+· Principals of spiritual and ministry formation.Â

 · Continuing to promote/advocate safeguarding.Â